No win, no fee injury claims - is there a catch?

 The cost of ATE insurance policies available to individual solicitors is linked to their track record of winning claims.
-The better the solicitor's record of winning claims is, the lower the ATE premiums will be.
+The better the solicitor's record of winning claims is, the lower the ATE premium will be.
 The insurance company recognises that there is a smaller chance that they will need to pay out on a policy sold to clients of a solicitor with a better track record.

-Claimants do not recover the cost of the policy if the case is won.
-The cost of the policy, including any referral fees, will usually be deducted from the compensation award.
+If you do win, the cost of the policy (plus any referral fees), will usually be deducted from your compensation award.

 Paying more for ATE insurance does not mean it is a better policy.

 Some companies earn referral fees from selling ATE insurance.
 Both of these factors can inflate the cost of the ATE insurance premium but have no bearing on the level of cover provided.

 At the time of writing the cover offered for identical accident claims varied from £25,000 to £100,000, with the cheapest policy offering the highest level of cover.
 This is because of the success rate of companies able to access those policies.

 Unreasonable solicitors costs

 Solicitors can reasonably expect to be paid for the work they do.
 However, some conditional fee agreements contain complicated remuneration mechanisms in the small print that can surprise the unwary.

 Fees typically break down as follows:

 However, if the other side believes the claimant's solicitor's fees are unreasonably high, they may challenge them.
-If the Court agrees it may decide that the defendant does not have to pay the full amount.
-Depending on the terms of the agreement, the claimant may then have to make up the shortfall.
+If the Court agrees, t may decide that the defendant does not have to pay the full amount.
+Depending on the terms of the agreement, you might have to make up the shortfall.

 This means that unless claimants have a conditional fee agreement preventing recovery of the excess solicitor's fees, claimants could see further deductions from their compensation.